cysouw/diathesis/text/c11_infinitive.md

 The ~~Absentive~~ is a construction that expresses that the subject participant is currently not present because of an activity that is being pursued.
 The grammatical concept was originally proposed by de Groot [-@groot2000].
 For German, this phenomenon is widely discussed in the literature [cf. @vogel2007: 269ff.; @abraham2008; @konig2009].

 For example, an activity like *schwimmen* 'to swim' can be used in the infinitive with the light verb *sein* to indicate absence because of the swimming [@next a].
 This construction is typically used with intransitive verbs, though there does not seem to be a strict prohibition of more complex activities with more arguments [@next b].
-This construction does not induce an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c].
+This construction does not induce an ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c].

 ::: ex
 - Ich schwimme. \